tanujravi/AFC_using_DRL_DMDc/README.md

 the averaged reward remained essentially constant across training episodes.
 Further analysis showed that, despite significantly different actuation inputs, the predicted lift and drag histories were nearly identical.
-This indicates that the DMDc model built was not accurate enough to predict the rapid changes in dynamics associated with a typical RL actuation signal, and that the influence of the control operator `B` may be small relative to the unforced dynamics governed by the operator `A`.
+This indicates that the DMDc model built was not accurate enough to predict the rapid changes in dynamics associated with a typical RL actuation signal.
 See the thesis (Chapter 6 and Chapter 7) for a detailed discussion and suggested directions for future work.

 ## Requirements